avidrucker/CIT118-spring2025/syllabus.md

 assignments/homework.
 The
 assignments/homework will be counted as part of the final grade.
 Assignments/homework received on the due date will receive full credit.
-Assignments/homework received one week late will receive half credit.
-Assignments/homework received after that will not receive any credit.
+Assignments/homework will receive a letter grade reduction for each day that they are late.
+Assignments/homework received after 5 days past the submission date will not receive any credit.
 All work handed in should contain your name, chapter or project it covers.

 ---